Rooney's Manchester United future should be settled over weekend

-LONDON, England Wayne Rooney's footballing future should become clearer within the next 48 hours as Manchester United prepare to fly to Los Angeles for a pre-season tour in the United States.
+LONDON, England (Reuters) - Wayne Rooney's footballing future should become clearer within the next 48 hours as Manchester United prepare to fly to Los Angeles for a pre-season tour in the United States.

 While they hope to add Romelu Lukaku, the 75 million pound ($96.6 million) striker they are luring from Everton, to their Stateside roster, Rooney looks likely to be left off the flight.